9 FAM 402.10

 (4) (U) It will not place an H-1B worker with another employer unless it has inquired into whether and has no knowledge that the other employer has displaced or intends to displace a U.S. worker within 90 days before or after the placement of the H-1B worker.

 c.
-(U) Note that if an H-1B worker is changing places of employment, the employer must file a new LCA and may be required to file a new or amended H-1B petition before the H-1B worker commences services at the new place of employment.
-For more information on petitioner and beneficiary requirements when there is a change of employment, see 9 FAM 402.10-8.
+(U) If an H-1B worker is changing places of employment, the employer must file a new LCA and may be required to file a new or amended H-1B petition before the H-1B worker commences services at the new place of employment.
+For more information on petitioner and beneficiary requirements when there is a change of employment, see 9 FAM 402.10-8 below.

 9 FAM 402.10-7 (U) DHS PEtition adjudications